 Confidence in your abilities

 The second reason why esteem is important for improving your health is that it brings a sense of confidence in your abilities.
 In order to succeed in making lasting changes in your lifestyle, you need to believe that you can!
 You need to believe that you have what it takes to learn new skills, change your habits and stay motivated long term.
-You don’t need to know everything right away but having the belief that you are competent and able to learn is key to making improvements to your health.
+You don’t need to know everything right away.
+Having the belief that you are competent and able to learn is key to making improvements to your health.
 Otherwise, you might give up before you start or the moment challenges arise.

 Staying the course

-Following on from the above point, having self esteem will help you to stay motivated on your health improvement journey.
+Furthermore, having self esteem will help you to stay motivated on your health improvement journey.
 If you have low self esteem, you might interpret any setbacks as a personal failure and blame yourself or your lack of ability.
 Having a higher sense of self esteem means you are more likely to appreciate the many factors involved and understand that you are not personally to blame.
 This makes it much easier to let go of any “failures” and keep moving towards your goals.
 You can view the situation objectively and find ways to improve without attacking or criticising yourself.

 Self esteem is one of the foundations of mental health.
 At it’s worst, low self esteem can lead to depression like states of feeling useless, unworthy and unlovable.
 These types of negative thoughts set off a chemical cascade in your emotional body which can lead to a downwards spiral of negative feelings, thoughts and behaviours.
 On the other hand, higher self esteem results in more positive feelings about yourself and your life.
 A sense of happiness and optimism can be felt even in challenging situations.
 A good level of self esteem improves your overall sense of wellbeing (3).